vcz-fr/TheFollowUp/_posts/2017/08/2017-08-07-javascript-set.md

     url: "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set"
     dead: false

-tweet: "Well here is a Set type but you will have to code their primitives yourself."
+message: "Well here is a Set type but you will have to code their primitives yourself."
 ---